Cluster 5: Background

 In 2019, Denmark was the largest producer of mink fur in the world, with the vast majority of the Danish farms located in northern and western Jutland.
 In recent years the industry had generally been in decline in the country.
 Along with bats, pangolins, and humans, minks are one of the many mammal species that can be infected with coronaviruses.

 Although the role of pangolins in the spread of COVID-19 was gradually being dismissed by scientists, several articles claimed that Chinese mink farms may have played a role in the emergence of COVID-19.
 In partnership with science journalist Yves Sciama, they conducted an investigation for Reporterre between November and December 2020.
-The day after, transmission of the virus from minks to humans, and mutations related to mink, were documented in the journal Science, which prompted the government to bring forward to the end of 2020 a ban on mink farming previously scheduled to go into effect in 2024.
+The day after, transmission of the virus from minks to humans, and mutations related to mink, were documented in the journal Science, which prompted the Dutch government to bring forward to the end of 2020 a ban on mink farming previously scheduled to go into effect in 2024.
 After the discovery in the Netherlands, the authorities in Denmark initiated a large-scale surveillance program of all mink farms in the country, with regular testing and genomic sequencing.
 The sequences of the Danish and Dutch mink-related viruses were deposited with the GISAID database.
 The U.S. Department of Agriculture (USDA) confirmed that cases of minks ill with COVID-19 had been documented in Utah in August 2020.
 Additional outbreaks have been detected in Michigan, Wisconsin, and Oregon.
 As of 29 November 2020, COVID-19 infections in mink have been reported in Denmark, Italy, the Netherlands, Spain, Sweden, and the United States.